 Since the CCMUA implemented an Environmental Management System, it has:

 - Reduced operating costs such that the CCMUA’s user rate is actually lower than it was in 1996 after considering the effects of inflation.
-Specifically, the CCMUA has held its rate for 15 years, during this period while simultaneously improving environmental performance.
+Specifically, the CCMUA has held its rate during this period while simultaneously improving environmental performance.

 Environmental Management System Manual